 Understanding the Thyroid

 The thyroid gland is the largest endocrine gland in the body located in the throat just below Adam’s apple.
-This is the most important gland in the body because it influences the function of many of the body’s most important organs including the kidneys, liver, brain, heart, and skin.
+This is the most important gland in the body because it influences the function of many of its most important organs including the kidneys, liver, brain, heart, and skin.

-It is very important to ensure that the thyroid gland is healthy and functioning properly.
-Otherwise, it can produce too much thyroid hormone which causes the body’s systems to speed up (hyperthyroidism); or it can produce too little thyroid hormone causing the body’s systems to slow down (hypothyroidism).
+Ensuring that the thyroid gland is healthy and functioning properly is very important.
+Otherwise, it can produce too much thyroid hormone.
+This in turn causes the body’s systems to speed up (hyperthyroidism), or it can produce too little thyroid hormone causing the body’s systems to slow down (hypothyroidism).

 As a result, highly stressed individuals may experience significant swings in their weight, either gaining or losing.